Sharp-shinned hawk: Taxonomy

+A 2021 study of sharp-shinned hawks recommended recognising the three endemic Caribbean island subspecies as distinct species, based on analysis of nuclear and mitochondrial DNA and diagnosed by their plumage: A. striatus, restricted to the island of Hispaniola, A. fringilloides to Cuba and A. venator to Puerto Rico.
+If this is accepted and A. striatus treated as endemic to Hispaniola, the continental complex would take the scientific name A. velox.

 Description

 This is a small Accipiter hawk, with males 23 to 30 cm long, with a wingspan of 42 to 58 cm and weight from 82–115 g.
 As common in Accipiter hawks, females are distinctly larger in size, averaging some 30% longer, and with a weight advantage of more than 50% being common.
 The female measures 29 to 37 cm in length, has a wingspan of 58 to 68 cm and weighs 150 to 219 g.
 The wings measure 14.1–22.9 cm each, the tail is 12–19 cm long and the tarsus is 4.5–5.9 cm.
 Measurements given here are for the northern group, but they are comparable for the remaining subspecies.
 Adults have short broad wings and a medium-length tail banded in blackish and gray with the tip varying among individuals from slightly notched through square to slightly rounded (often narrowly tipped white).
 The remiges (typically only visible in flight) are whitish barred blackish.
 The legs are long and very slender (hence the common name) and yellow.
 The hooked bill is black and the cere is yellowish.
 The remaining plumage varies depending on group: